PaulvonRedmont/Automatic-MLA-Formatter/README.md

+Third Step:

+Navigate to your command prompt, and type in `python --version` and hit enter.
+It should show you the python version that you currently have.

+Next, type in  `pip install pyperclip` and hit enter.
+It'll take a few seconds to complete the install.

+Once it is done installing, you can exit the command prompt.

 Now that you've gotten everything installed, move the main.py file to your desktop.
-Right click on it, and select “Open With” and then select “Python.”
+Right-click on it, select “Open With” and then select “Python.”
 The program should then open up and be usable!

 (You should see something like this:
 ![image](https://github.com/PaulvonRedmont/Automatic-MLA-Formatter/assets/146851640/b3b84240-73db-4fa2-990c-4d092388e747)